-Some simple questions to help:
+Some simple questions to ask:

 They are going to make sure that your snoring isn’t a sign of obstructive sleep apnoea (OSA)

-And to establish the situation now before you start using the device (so change may be monitored) they will take x-rays of your teeth (or if fairly recent x-rays exist – request sight of them from your regular dentist).
+And to establish the situation now before you start using the mouthpiece (so change may be monitored) they will take x-rays of your teeth (or if fairly recent x-rays exist – request sight of them from your regular dentist).

 They do this to ensure they don’t make a problem while trying to ‘cure’ your snoring

 If it looks too good to be true – then don’t fall for it.
 Snoring may well be nothing more than a nuisance, but it could be obstructive sleep apnoea.

 Self ‘diagnosing’ and ‘treating’ yourself with gimmicks and instant ‘cures’ is NOT a cost saving, it may well do you harm and mask a real problem that needs investigating and treating properly, regardless of whether it’s ‘just’ snoring or sleep apnoea.